kkinnear/zprint/README.md

 had these errors: In the key-sequence [:vector :sort?] the key :sort? was not recognized as valid!  zprint.zprint/internal-validate (zprint.cljc:2381)
 ```
+Note that `:option-fn` and `:option-fn-first` can both be
+used. `:option-fn-first` is executed first, and the results of that are given
+to `:option-fn` as the options map.

+#### :option-fn <text style="color:#A4A4A4;"><small>nil</small></text>

+Vectors often come with data that needs different formatting than
+the default or than the code around them needs.
+To support this
+capability, you can configure a function as the `:option-fn` which
+will be given the all the elements of a vector and may return an
+options map to be used to format this vector (and all of the data
+inside of it).
+If this function returns nil, no change is made.
+The function must be a function of three arguments, the first being
+the current options map, and the second being the count of elements
+in the vector, and the third being a sequence of the non-comment
+and non-whitespace elements of the vector (not necessarily a vector).

+This differs from `option-fn-first` in that `option-fn` gives you access
+to all of the elements of the vector in order to make the decision of
+how to format it.

+See `:fn-format` for one example of how to use `:option-fn`.  `:option-fn`
+is also used in the implemenation of the `:hiccup` style.

+Note that `:option-fn` and `:option-fn-first` can both be
+used. `:option-fn-first` is executed first, and the results of that are given
+to `:option-fn` as the options map.

 #### :respect-nl? <text style="color:#A4A4A4;"><small>false</small></text>